Industrial Sump Pumps

 How much water is OK in a sump pump?

 The amount of water considered acceptable in a sump pump depends on factors such as the size of the sump pit, the pump’s capacity, and the rate of water ingress.
-Generally, a sump pump should be able to handle all water entering the sump pit and maintain a dry basement or crawl space.
-If the pump struggles to keep up with water ingress, it may indicate the need for a larger or more powerful pump.
+Generally, a cast iron sump pump should be able to handle all liquid entering the sump pit and maintain a dry basement or crawl space.
+If the pump struggles to keep up with water ingress, it may indicate the need for a larger or more powerful pump options.

 Which submersible pump is best for home?